TRITECH FORENSICS TRAINING

 Picture

-Dr. Teresa "Lily" White
+Dr. Teresa 'Lilly' White

 Teresa ‘Lilly’ White, PhD, is a native Montanan.
 She received her BSLS in 2005 from MSU-B, her BA in Forensic Anthropology in 2011, her MA in Forensic Anthropology in 2013, and her PhD in Anthropology in 2019, from the University of Montana.